foumart/JS.LensFlare/README.md

 # JS.LensFlare
 Lens Flare effect component.
 Relies on the Greensock TweenLite library.
-Not dependent on external graphical resources - all assets are generated on the fly with pure javascript using canvas.
+Not dependent on external graphical resources.

+All assets are generated on the fly with pure javascript using the HTML5 Canvas element.

 Current Filesize: 6KB, Compiled: 1.6KB gzipped (3.66KB uncompressed) (http://closure-compiler.appspot.com/home)